MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 # Request device permissions for your Microsoft Teams app

-If you want to enrich your Teams app with features that require access to native device functionalities, such as camera, microphone, and  location then you must request for user consent to access the capabilities before proceeding further.
+If you want to enrich your Teams app with features that require access to native device functionalities, such as camera, microphone, and  location, then you must request user consent to access the capabilities before proceeding further.

-This document guides the developers to request the user consent and access the native device permissions.
+This document guides the developers to request  user consent and access the native device permissions.
 > [!NOTE]
 > To integrate media capabilities within your Microsoft Teams mobile app, see [Integrate media capabilities](mobile-camera-image-permissions.md).

 ## Native device permissions

-By accessing device capabilities you can build richer experiences on Teams platform, such as:
+By accessing the device capabilities you can build richer experiences on the Teams platform, such as:
 * Capture and view images
 * Record and share short videos.
 * Record audio memos and save them for later use.
 * Use the location information of the user to display relevant information.

 You must request the device permissions to access native device capabilities.
 The device permissions work similarly for all app constructs, such as tabs or messaging extensions.
-The user must go to permissions page in Teams settings to manage device permissions.
+The user must go to the permissions page in Teams settings to manage device permissions.

 ## Access device permissions

 The [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true) provides the tools necessary for your Teams mobile app to access the user’s [device permissions](#manage-permissions) and build a richer experience.

-While access to these features is standard in most of the modern web browsers, you must inform Teams about the features that you are using, by updating your app manifest.
+While access to these features is standard in modern web browsers, you must inform Teams about the features that you are using, by updating your app manifest.
 This update allows you to ask for permissions,  while your app is running on the Teams desktop client.

 > [!NOTE]
 > Currently, the Microsoft Teams support for media capabilities, is only available for mobile clients.